 - Smoking and other air pollutants.

 One of the most common symptoms of sinusitis is pain, and the location of that pain depends on which sinus is affected.
 The pain may be worsened by bending, coughing, or sneezing.
 Other symptoms may include:

 - Nasal congestion

-- Post nasal drainage (drainage of mucous down the back of the throat)
+- Post-nasal drainage (drainage of mucus down the back of the throat)

 - Sore throat

 - Bad breath